 - Don't plagiarize.
 Err on the side of caution.
 When in doubt, attribute anyway.

-- Carefully read your write-up before finalizing it.
+- Carefully read your text before finalizing it.

-- Improving writing skills requires a deliberate effort.
+- Improve your writing skills through deliberate efforts.

-- Most of the following tips are just guidelines.
+- Recognize that these tips are just guidelines.
 There are always exceptions.

 Advice for Writing Sentences